NordAxon/beeblebrox-project-structure/README.md

 ### POC phase

-In this phase, you may use some kaggle dataset or a small collected dataset.
+In this phase, use some kaggle dataset or a small collected dataset.
 Focus should be on displaying potential and not building a whole sophisticated system.

 ### Post-POC phase

 Now it's time to explore the real data.
 Start by working in notebooks/eda to really understand the data you're working with.

 When the code you write in the notebooks becomes robust, turn it into functions in src/.
-If the notebook is still useful for visualization or demonstration purposes, import these functions from src/, otherwise remove the notebook.
+If the notebook is still useful for visualization, experimentation or demonstration purposes, import these functions from src/, otherwise remove the notebook.

 Under src/, make sure that all files follow python coding best practices, such as typing, docstrings and naming conventions.
 All scripts should be used with argparse.